Official information links

-Below we’re sharing some links to regularly updated official information and to our new Pinterest pages providing ideas for things to do to keep yourself or your kids engaged when practising social distancing and self-isolating.
+Below we’re sharing some links to the official information on this page and to our new Pinterest pages providing ideas for things to do to keep yourself or your kids engaged when practising social distancing and self-isolating.

 CURRENT UK NHS & GOVERNMENT INFO & GUIDANCE